-Toxicity Definition Dose adjustment Neuropathy Grade 2 (moderate symptoms) Consider reducing procarbazine to 75% or/and Reduce vincristine to 50% Neduce vilici istille to 50% Grade 3+ (severe symptoms, limiting self-care) Discontinue treatment
+Toxicity Definition Dose adjustment Neuropathy Grade 2 (moderate symptoms) Reduce vincristine to 50% Grade 3+ (severe symptoms, limiting self-care) Discontinue treatment

 Pulmonary toxicity

 All patients reporting cough or shortness of breath should have a chest X-ray and pulmonary function tests prior to administration of bleomycin.
 Bleomycin should be discontinued if any clinical signs or CXR evidence of pulmonary infiltration/fibrosis develop, or if the transfer factor is <50% of the predicted value.